sergiofgdev/game-project-godot/README.md

 Made during the COVID-19 pandemic of 2020.

-You can play the videogame in [itch.io](https://sergiofgdev.itch.io/pesadilla-en-el-instituto) y podéis leer la [memoria](https://github.com/sergiofgdev/godot_project_game/files/9473582/Memoria.pdf) para ver como lo hice.
+You can play the videogame in [itch.io](https://sergiofgdev.itch.io/pesadilla-en-el-instituto) and read the [memo](https://github.com/sergiofgdev/godot_project_game/files/9473582/Memoria.pdf) so you can se how it was developed.